 Getting to Ostia Antica from Rome

-And, when you arrive, there are modern amenities - bathrooms and a small cafe.
-I would plan to eat lunch before or after, as the cafe's options are limited and it can get quite crowded.
+And, when you arrive at Ostia Antica, there are modern amenities - bathrooms and a small cafe.
+I would plan to eat lunch before or after, as the cafe's options are limited, it can get quite crowded, and you just won't be that far from returning the Rome, on either end of your journey.

-Plan to spend half of a day out here - it's a much larger site than you might think, but depending on the heat of the day and your interest in ancient history, you'll easily be back in Rome in time to fit in some gelato in the afternoon.
+Plan to spend half of a day out at Ostia.
+It's a much larger site than you might think, but depending on the heat of the day and your interest in ancient history, you'll easily be back in Rome in time to fit in some gelato in the afternoon.

 History of Ostia Antica